trambakbanerjee/crejm-code/library/README.md

 4. `codelib_postselection.cpp` - these are several `C++ functions` that are called by `rcodelib_stableplayer_postselection.R`.

-No action is needed from the user as far as these scripts are concerned.
+For any reproducibility analysis, no action is needed from the user as far as these scripts are concerned.